crouton21/solo_sql/features.md

 [ ] displays user name and profile picture of answerer - GET user by id [ ] large input box for you to answer
-[ ] post answer button-POST your answer to JOINT question answer table with question id, GET answers again
+[ ] post answer button-POST your answer to JOINT question answer table with question id, GET answers again [ ] assign username to each posted answer and question [ ] only show delete if username from log in matches username from question [ ] integrate filestack with angular-text

 -- LOG IN VIEW --